 The inspector has these areas:

-In the second section (2) we can adjust controls that affect the color.
-In the third section (3) we can configure some glitches.
-If you click on 4, you will open the online help (this site) and if you click on the “Reset ALL” button (5), many parameters will set to its default values.
+If you click on 6, you will open the online help (this site) and if you click on the “Reset” button (7), many parameters will set to its default values.

 - Shader passes [One pass, Multipass].
 The number of passes used by the shader.
 Less passes is faster, but will have less effects.